yo-aiv1/C-InfoStealer/README.md

 ## Description
 This project is currently under development.

+This project requires the following libraries:

+- SQLite3
+- OpenSSL
+- cJSON

 ## Disclaimer
 This program is provided for informational, educational and research purposes only.
 By using this program, you explicitly agree to the following terms:
 - This program is not intended for any unauthorized or malicious activity.
 Any use that could harm, disrupt, or compromise a system or network is strictly prohibited.